iamtash/iamtash.github.io/_posts/2020-01-26-react-redux_go_with_the_flow.markdown

 export default connect(mapStateToProps)(ProjectsContainer)
 ```
-. . . and passes it down to child components
+. . . and starts the relay of prop passing to child components
 ```
 <ProjectsContainer
     <Projects projects={projects}